BenbenIO/Arduino_XM430_Library/README.md

 * __void Goto(byte servoID, int position)__
  <br/>Goto: write the 4 byte position at the goalposition address (116->0x74).
 The protocol use MSB first.

+* __void SyncWrite(byte servoID1, int position1, byte servoID2, int position2);__
+<br/>SyncWrite: use the broadcast ID and the syncwrite instruction to write goalposition of 2 motors in only one packet.
+Use to reduce communication time.
+<br/>Input: motorID and the wanted position.